-The component provisions of HB20-1044, as signed into law, are detailed below.
-The legislation affects individual FPPA plans as indicated.
-Click the links below to learn more about the individual provisions, or read the full bill text here.
+The component provisions of FPPA’s planned legislation are described below.
+Click the links to learn more about the individual provisions, or watch a summary presentation here.